Digital Advertising: How to Measure Your Marketing Ad Performance

 The CTR measures the number of users that click on your ads.
-Set a goal to have a higher CTR than industry standard.
-CTR ensures that the message and the journey for your prospects from your ads to the landing page is optimized.
+Set a goal to have a higher CTR than the industry standard.
+CTR ensures that the message and the journey for your prospects from your ads to the landing page are optimized.

 How to calculate your display ads CTR: Divide the number of clicks that your ads receive by the number of impressions.

 That formula helps you to determine the percentage of users that are clicking on your ads vs the users that are seeing them.

 For example, if 250 people clicked on your ad and 700 have seen it, your click-through rate is then 250 / 700 = 0.36%.

 The conversion rate measures the percentage of people that completed the desired action that your ad campaign was aiming for (making a purchase, submitting a form, registering for your website, etc.).

 Simply put, the conversion rate helps you find out how good your ad campaign is in getting people to do what you want them to do.
 The higher your conversion rate is, the better your campaign is.
 Set a goal to have a higher conversion rate than the industry standard that will help you hit your revenue goals.

 How to calculate your display ads conversion rate: Divide the total number of conversions by the total number of clicks on your ads and multiply the outcome by 100.

 For example, if 120 people clicked on your ad and 55 of them completed the desired action, your conversion rate is then 55 / 120 = 0.45.
 You multiply that by 100 and you have a conversion rate of 45%.